daveism/ncgis-talk-2017-resources/github.md

 ##

 #### Step 5: Customize
-One customized it can no longer live on ArcGIS online.
+> Once  you customized a viewer, the viewer can no longer live on ArcGIS online.

 You need a place to host it.
 - [main.js changes](https://gist.github.com/daveism/41a800fa6b7a1813ea621148dfa453d5)

 #### Step 6: Customize look and feel